-The IBC of Madeira is thus comprised of three main areas of investment.
+The IBCM is thus comprised of three main areas of investment.

 International Services

 'International Services' is a broad definition given to all international service activities established in the IBCM, such as international trading, e-business and telecommunications, management services, consulting services, as well as the ownership of intellectual property, the development of real-property investments or shareholding.